WORD ON THE STREET

 - Unfortunately, the Lancers were forced to take the 2015-16 season off because of NYSIF and NY Workmen's Comp issues.

-Kick This will continue and SoccerSam will continue to support local soccer with Lancers Camps, Clinics, Fundraisers and donating to local players, teams and clubs in need of support.
+Kick This will continue to cover inddor and outdoor pro soccer in America!
 SoccerSam is also available to consult any Pro Team in America.